Reporting

 How to report other serious concerns, incidents or violations relating to minors

-These types of concerns can be reported by submitting a notice of concern or calling the Office Youth Protection and Programming.
+These types of concerns can be reported by submitting a report via USC’s Report & Response website or calling the Office Youth Protection and Programming.

 Frequently asked questions about reporting child abuse or neglect